johannesE/pow/lib/extensions/email_confirmation/README.md

 Users won't be signed in when they register, and can't sign in until the e-mail has been confirmed.
 The confirmation e-mail will be sent every time the sign in fails.
 The user will be redirected to `after_registration_path/1` and `after_sign_in_path/1` accordingly.

+If a user attempts to register with an already taken email, but all other params are valid, the user will see the same confirmation required message, but no e-mail will be sent.
+This prevents information leak.

 When users updates their e-mail, it won't be changed until the user has confirmed the new e-mail by clicking the e-mail confirmation link.

 ## Installation